Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Experiments

-{\bf{Baselines.}} We compare the four methods as a baseline for model merging.
-Na\"ive: Simple average method as $\mathbf{w_{AB}}=\left(1-\lambda\right)\mathbf{w_{A}}+\lambda\pi\left(\mathbf{w_{B}}\right)$.
-WM: The weights are permuted in order to close the L2 distance between the weights of the two models and then averaged.
-Model Fusion via OT~\citep{singh2020model}: Using OT is sophisticated model merging, with a higher degree of freedom than weights permutation.
-OT~(Tuned) uses $\lambda$ with the highest test accuracy from $\lambda\in\left[0,1\right]$.
+{\bf{Baselines.}} We compare the five methods as a baseline for model merging. \textbf{Na\"ive}: Simple average method as $\mathbf{w_{AB}}=\left(1-\lambda\right)\mathbf{w_{A}}+\lambda\mathbf{w_{B}}$. \textbf{WM}: The weights are permuted to close the L2 distance between the weights of the two models and then averaged. \textbf{ZipIt!}: ZipIt!~\citep{stoica2023zipit} merges models using correlated neurons, which allows for the combination of neurons both between different networks and within the same network.
+We use the full dataset to estimate correlated neurons. \textbf{OT}: Model Fusion via OT~\citep{singh2020model} is sophisticated model merging, with a higher degree of freedom than weights permutation. \textbf{OT~(Tuned)}: It uses $\lambda$ with the highest test accuracy from $\lambda\in\left[0,1\right]$.
 Since there is a large divergence in performance between $\lambda=0.5$ and Tuned for OT, we include both, while the other methods include results for $\lambda=0.5$.
+We also compare with another non-merging baseline due to its similar problem setting to model merging. \textbf{Ensemble}: It averages the predictions of the model.
+Note that ensemble is compared as a reference due to the doubled inference cost.